 Breathing is one of the main components in my Wellness Cycle because it reinforces how everything is connected.
 You can use breathing for improving physical performance, improving mental and emotional well being, improving core and pelvic floor strength, improving mobility in your body, and reducing pain.

-How can you connect to your body through breathing?
+How to connect to your body through breathing?

 Breathwork.
 In my clinic I educate on specific breathing practices necessary for your condition.
-Depending upon your needs, you may need calm/restorative breathing or you may need breathwork to improve your core strength.
+Depending upon your needs, you may need calm/restorative breathing or breathing for pressure regulation, or breathing for postural mobility, or breathing for improving strength and performance.
 Personalizing it helps you connect to your body again.

 How can you connect to your body through stress?

 Calm your nerves.
-Here is a list of ways to activate the parasympathetic nervous system:
+Here are a list of activities to stimulate the parasympathetic nervous system:

 - Sun exposure – get outside